ivotron/varsys16/main.md

 Table 1 (i.e. the $T_3$/_base_ profile).
 The purple histogram is discussed in _Section V_, so our interest is on the green one for now.
-In our work, we look closely to the _range_ of the histogram of the variability profile since our goal is to reduce this range so that an application has less wiggle room for performance variations.
+In our work, we look closely to the _range_ of the histogram of the variability profile since our goal is to bound the range of observed performance variability.

 Given an application, at the hardware level, variability can originate from mainly two characteristics: hardware generation and major